OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ---
 title: 'Record, edit, and create Office Scripts in Excel on the web'
-description: 'A tutorial teaching the basics of writing and editing Office Scripts.' ms.date: 01/07/2020
+description: 'A tutorial teaching the basics of writing and editing Office Scripts, including reading data from and and writing data to a workbook.' ms.date: 01/07/2020
 localization_priority: Normal
 ---